Regarding services from parent and other related parties, a distinction should be made between:

 - the justification for adding a margin to the cost basis, the compliance of which is examined on an out-of-reach basis using appropriate transfer pricing methods that usually require the use of a commercial database

 It often happens that companies are not aware of the importance of having relevant evidence that the services were actually provided.
 The existence of an agreement and invoice is often not enough to prove the credibility of the service.
+It is always recommended that tax payers keep track on billable hours in relevant timesheet and posses service specification and details about performed work.

 Given the importance of the issue of procurement of intercompany services, it is necessary to pay attention to the general legal implications regarding cases of payments to non-residents.